fhellwig/pkgconfig/README.md

 #pkgconfig

 A configuration file manager for node.js applications.
-It loads and merges configuration files in the application `config` directory.
-The application directory is the one containing the `packge.json` file.
+It loads configuration files in the application's `conf` subdirectory and merges them with configuration files in the current working directory's `conf` subdirectory.

 ##Quick Start